fantasycalendar/FoundryVTT-ItemPiles/docs/README.md

 ### Advanced Macros

-This module leverages the [Advanced Macros](https://github.com/League-of-Foundry-Developers/fvtt-advanced-macros) module so that any macros can use extra data provided by the Item Piles module.
+In Foundry v10, this module leverages the [Advanced Macros](https://github.com/League-of-Foundry-Developers/fvtt-advanced-macros) module so that any macros can use extra data provided by the Item Piles module.
 This is an optional install, but highly recommended.